 Victorinus (d.
 303 or 304)

-Furlong notes that Victorinus’s Commentary on Revelation is the first extant source to claim that when John was exiled, he was sentenced to the mines (ad metalla).
-He notes that there is no evidence for the existence of mines on Patmos, and that this sentence was effectively a postponed death sentence.
-While Victorinus claims that John was released from Patmos, his John has his thoughts on death, and Furlong suggests that Victorinus’s source placed John’s death on Patmos and contrived the sentence of ad metalla to explain how he died there.
+Ad metalla was effectively a postponed death sentence.
+While Victorinus claims that John was released from Patmos, his John has his thoughts on death, and it may be that Victorinus’s source placed John’s death on Patmos and contrived the sentence of ad metalla to account for it.

-He observes that Victorinus’s John grew old on Patmos, and he notes that Epiphanius likewise spoke of John’s old age at the time of his release.
-He thinks that the reference to John being old was in Victorinus’s source (by conflation of the martyrdom of the Apostle and the death in old age of the Evangelist), and that this prompted Victorinus to move the exile from Claudius’s reign to Domitian’s, in order to bring it into conformity with Irenaeus’s tradition of John dying in Trajan’s reign.
+Victorinus’s John grew old on Patmos, and Epiphanius likewise spoke of John’s old age at the time of his release.
+The reference to John being old may have been in Victorinus’s source (by conflation of the martyrdom of the Apostle and the death in old age of the Evangelist), which could have prompted Victorinus to move the exile from Claudius’s reign to Domitian’s, in order to bring it into conformity with Irenaeus’s tradition of John dying in Trajan’s reign.

-Furlong, who suggests that Victorinus’s source was Hippolytus, draws attention to similarities of wording between the Muratorian Canon (another proposed Hippolytan source which also seems to presuppose the Claudian exile tradition) and Victorinus.
+Victorinus’s source may have been Hippolytus.
+There are, at least, similarities of wording between the Muratorian Canon (another proposed Hippolytan source which also seems to presuppose the Claudian exile tradition) and Victorinus.

 The Latin Commentary on the Revelation of the Apostle John

-This work, written between the sixth and eighth century, also knows the ad metalla tradition but places John’s exile 23 years after the ascension, which could correspond to the end of Claudius’s reign, as Furlong suggested Victorinus’s source did.
+This work, written between the sixth and eighth century, also knows the ad metalla tradition but places John’s exile 23 years after the ascension, which could correspond to the end of Claudius’s reign, providing some confirmatory evidence that Victorinus’s source did so also.

 Apringius’s Tractate on the Apocalypse